“Cindy” Kim Nuri, owner and creative mind behind The Painted Chair Cafe

 “This place is better for foreign artists,” she says.
 “If the art is nice, if the schedule fits, and the artist likes the place, then you can hang it here,” she said.

-To get there: Take a left outside exit 5 of Kyungsung subway station and walk three blocks.
+To get there: Take a left outside the exit of Kyungsung subway station and walk three blocks.
 Turn right at the third street.
 The café is located on the right side of the street and has a large yellow sign.